 Your doctor can do this by prescribing medication or through surgery.
 Together with your doctor, you can determine which option is best for you, based on the type of condition you have and its severity.

 While heart valve disease is not always preventable, there are ways you can reduce your risk.
 If you have a current infection, such as strep throat, make sure to get it treated right away.
-Following a healthy diet that is low in salt (sodium), fat, sugar, and processed foods is a great way to keep your heart healthy.
+Following a healthy diet that is low in salt (s)odium, fat, sugar, and processed foods is a great way to keep your heart healthy.
 Regular exercise is also a good way to lower your risk.
+At Dignity Health, experienced cardiologists and heart surgeons provide excellence for heart valve disease in Arizona.